-For a quick getaway from the hustle and bustle of Seattle, Victoria makes for a great day trip destination (though a full weekend may be preferred, or it’s a long day of driving!).
+For a quick getaway from the hustle and bustle of Seattle, Victoria on Vancouver Island, BC, makes for a great day trip destination (though a full weekend may be preferred, or it’s a long day of driving!).

 And while it may be small in size, there’s no shortage of things to see and do.
 Visitors can explore the majestic Craigdarroch Castle, wander through the picturesque Butchart Gardens or simply relax on one of the many beautiful beaches.

 You can also enjoy some of the city’s best views from atop Vancouver Island’s highest point, Mount Tolmie.
 If you’re feeling adventurous, go whale watching or sea kayaking while in town.